ionic-team/capacitor-docs/docs/apis/inappbrowser.md

 ---
 title: InAppBrowser Capacitor Plugin API
 description: The InAppBrowser Plugin provides a web browser view that allows you to load any web page externally.
 It behaves as a standard web browser and is useful to load untrusted content without risking your application's security.
+It offers three different ways to open URLs: in a WebView, in an in-app system browser (Custom Tabs for Android and SFSafariViewController for iOS), and in the device's default browser.
 custom_edit_url: https://github.com/ionic-team/capacitor-os-inappbrowser/blob/main/README.md
 editApiUrl: https://github.com/ionic-team/capacitor-os-inappbrowser/blob/main/src/definitions.ts
 sidebar_label: InAppBrowser